ollls/netio/README.md

 # netio

 100% async JAVA NIO TCP and TLS interface for Cats Effects 3.
 All TLS encryption modeled as ZIO effects with javax.net.ssl.SSLEngine.
+Refert to test for examples.
+More documentation will be provided.

 ```scala